 For these reasons, current enrollment does not reflect need.
 As workplaces reopen, parents need to be able to quickly obtain safe, affordable child care for their children.
 To fill this need, providers must be able to maintain their staff and infrastructure to facilitate a more comprehensive reopening as more parents return to work.

-Therefore, Day Care Council urges New York City to maintain funding for contracted center based and Family Child Care programs at capacity throughout the pandemic.
+Therefore, Day Care Council of New York urges New York City to maintain funding for contracted center based and Family Child Care programs at capacity throughout the pandemic regardless of enrollment levels.